Bowl Games 2018-19: Complete Schedule of Matchups

 Saturday, December 29

-Peach Bowl (Noon, ESPN)
+Peach Bowl (Noon, ESPN): Florida vs. Michigan

-Belk Bowl (Noon, ABC)
+Belk Bowl (Noon, ABC): South Carolina vs. Virginia

 Monday, December 31

-Military Bowl (Noon, ESPN)
+Military Bowl (Noon, ESPN): Virginia Tech vs. Cincinnati

 Tuesday, January 1